Chapter 10:

 “You don’t say.
 Wherever the two of them went, good riddance to Niles, I guess.
 I do feel bad for Kevin’s family though.
 His wife is pregnant.
 You wouldn’t expect that he’d just disappear.”

-“It’s a shame.
+“Shame.
 Speaking of, how’s your family doing?
-I saw your dad’s practice ended up on the news after the ‘Newtonville incident’ details leaked.”
+I saw your dad’s practice ended up in the news after the ‘Newtonville incident’ details leaked.”

 “Dad’s fine.
 My concern is how someone got a hold of the victims’ names, and the fact that they were treated at our practice.”